maemo-leste/maemo-leste.github.io/content/maemo-leste-update-november-2020.rst

 If you have questions, are interested in specifics, or helping out, or wish to have a specific package ported, please see our bugtracker.

-**We have several Nokia N900 and Motorola Droid 4 units available to interested developers**, so if you are interested in helping out but have trouble acquiring a device, let us know.
+**We have several Nokia N900 and Motorola Droid 4 and Bionic units available to interested developers**, so if you are interested in helping out but have trouble acquiring a device, let us know.

 Please also join our `mailing list
 <https://mailinglists.dyne.org/cgi-bin/mailman/listinfo/maemo-leste>`_ to stay